Djulda-wawa Badja

 - Supporting the Yorketown Bushfire Recovery effort to revegetate burnt areas

-- Partnering with Yorke Peninsula Council to deliver campground improvements and dune restoration to make coastal camping more sustainable.
+- Undertake campground improvements and dune restoration to make coastal camping more sustainable.

 First Nations communities are key to the development and delivery of project activities with members of the Narungga Aboriginal community involved in project planning, oversight and delivery.
-The project will employ a Narungga project officer and First Nations contractors for on-ground environmental work.
+The project employs a Narungga project officer and First Nations contractors for on-ground environmental work.

 Latest news